-Many a time, the last 4 quarters’ earnings (Trailing Twelve Months-TTM EPS) are taken as the annual EPS of a company while calculating PE.
+Most times, the last 4 quarters’ earnings (Trailing Twelve Months-TTM EPS) are taken as the annual EPS of a company while calculating PE.
 This is called trailing earnings as the past performance of the earnings is considered here.

 NOTE: Trailing PE ratio is dynamic.
 It keeps on changing as the market stock price of the company consistently changes day-to-day.
 On the other hand, the earnings of the company are released every quarter.

-Here they use projected future earnings.
-The earnings of the company for the next 12 months is estimated for calculating the PE.
+Here investors use projected future earnings.
+The earnings of the company for the next 12 months are estimated for calculating the PE ratio here.

-Further, often the investors also find the historical average PE ratio of the stock to compare with its current PE ratio.
+Further, often the investors also find the historical average PE ratio of the stock to compare it with the current PE ratio.
 Let’s say, you find the average yearly PE ratio for the last 5 consecutive years for a company.
 By comparing the current PE ratio with the historical PE ratio, you can evaluate whether the company currently has higher or lower PE i.e. whether the company is overpriced or underpriced, based on its own history.

-There are few companies, who have zero profit or negative earnings.
+Further, please note that there may be few companies with zero profit or negative earnings.
 In such scenarios, the PE ratio doesn’t exist.
-Price to Earnings ratio is not interpretable for a non-profit making company until the company becomes profitable.
+The price to earnings ratio is not interpretable for a non-profit making company (until the company becomes profitable).

 Quick note: PEG Ratio

 While learning PE ratio, it’s also wise to understand the PEG ratio, another popular financial ratio for valuing stocks.

-PEG ratio or Price/Earnings to growth ratio is used to find the value of a stock by taking in consideration company’s earnings growth.
-This ratio is considered to be more useful than PE ratio as PE ratio completely ignores the company’s growth rate.
+PEG ratio or Price to Earnings to Growth ratio is used to find the value of a stock by taking into consideration the company’s earnings growth.
+This ratio is considered to be more useful than the PE ratio as the PE ratio completely ignores the company’s growth rate.